zzyclark/mySite/_posts/2016-05-13-Build-Your-Own-Cache-Busting-Service.md

 To solve this, we may use **Cache-Buster**.
 A Cache-Buster is a unique piece of code that prevents a browser from reusing files that cached, or saved to a temporary memory file.
 Cache-Buster doesn't stop a browser from caching the file, but just prevents is from reusing it.

-Thought this article, I will show how to build our own cache busting extension.
+Thought this article, I will show how to build our own cache busting service.
 We use Node.js to build our server.
 Express framework will be used in fasten our development, it has already provided a mature dev process for web application in Node.js.
 During this article, lots of express technologies will be used.
 I expect you have some knowledge about express, or you can refer to the [express tutorial](http://expressjs.com/) first which will only cost you 5 minutes.
-Our extension will all bing with Express, but you can customize it to any other framework or technologies, like Java.
+Our extension will all bind with Express, but you can customize it to any other framework or technologies, like Java.

-Main logic of our extension is to give a different name for all the static files in each new release.
+Main algorithm of our extension is to give a different name for all the static files in each new release.
 New name can refer to our release number or deployment time.
 Here we use both to rename.

 **Original file:**
 {% highlight HTML%}